nathanmsmith/rtldavis/README.md

 wx.davis.temp 50.20 1703133526
 ```

-This is the Graphite/Carbon "line receiver" format, so, by supplying
+This is the Graphite/Carbon "line receiver" format.
+If you specify
-`-w server:udpport`, this rtldavis binary will send the data directly
+`-g server:udpport`, this rtldavis binary will send the data directly
 to Graphite via UDP packets.

 *Beware* that I have only implemented the parsing for the Vantage Vue
 ISS sensor package with the 0.2 inch rain bucket, because that is what
 I have.
-If the `-w` option is used with a different weather station,
+If the `-g` option is used with a different weather station,
 it will be wrong.

 - 2023-12-19 M. Dickerson